samsquire/cloud-desktop/README.md

 # Desktop queuing

 Sometimes we want to achieve multiple things, one after the other.
 Queuing is way of scheduling operations across UIs.

+How do you queue multiple operations graphically?
+Like a piece of code.